B2B Lead Generation Glossary

 Outbound Lead Generation

 Outbound Lead Generation is the proactive identification and outreach to target prospects through sales development, account-based marketing, and direct engagement tactics that initiate conversations with potential buyers.
-Outbound programs integrate with inbound by targeting accounts that have shown awareness-stage engagement.
+Outbound programs work best when they target accounts that have already shown awareness-stage engagement through inbound channels, because warm context shortens every sales cycle.

 Related terms: